-4 Understanding the Digital Transformation
+4 Understanding the digital transformation

 The survey data and interview findings described in the previous sections led us to further investigate the meaning of a digital transformation.
 Establishing what is meant by a digital transformation provides a framework for how digitalisation can unfold, both making use of and taking advantage of digitised data and novel data science tools.
-This transition leads to new products, processes, and business models (Figure 6), transforming the technological landscape.
+This transi-